oharam29/CA400_Final_Year_Project/docs/proposal/proposal.md

 > It must be clear from the explanation of this breakdown of work both that each student is responsible for
 > separate, clearly-defined tasks, and that those responsibilities substantially cover all of the work required
 > for the project.

+We are planning on dividing the work load up evenly and not have one person do more than the other.
+Both of us will do any research into the topic together in order ot both be working of the same knowledge base not have one person not knowing why things are being done in a certain way.
+We will both have to do work on aspects of the UI and due to this we will have the other member write automated tests for the UI elements in order to find buhs and avoid bias of only testing parts we know will work.
+We will also consistently document and present our work to the other partner in order to stay up to date with each others work and be able to bounce ideas off one another and hash out any queries we may have with how one part is done or issupposed to work.
+This will allow us to get the project done in a timely manner and to a high standard.

 #### Student 1